f-fix/exkanjiviz/README.md

 For visualizing with the PC-6601 Nihongo Word Processor's added character data:
 1. prepare your ROM images (either real ones or synthesized ones) with the kanji ROM deinterleaved
-2. prepare your DSK image ([HxCFE tools](https://github.com/jfdelnero/HxCFloppyEmulator) can be ued to convert from other formats such as D88)
+2. prepare your DSK image ([HxCFE tools](https://github.com/jfdelnero/HxCFloppyEmulator) can be used to convert from other formats such as D88)
 3. run it:
      - PC-6001mkII: `python nwpkanjiviz.py CGROM60.62 CGROM60m.62 KANJIROM.62 nwp.dsk nwpkanji.png`
      - PC-6601: `python nwpkanjiviz.py CGROM60.66 CGROM66.66 KANJIROM.66 nwp.dsk nwpkanji.png`